tangshuang/.hello-type/README.md

 HelloType.expect(some).toMatch(SomeoType)
 ```

+A callback function:

+- @param error
+- @param action: 'assert', 'test', 'trace', 'track', 'catch'

-Notice, `bind` only works for `HelloType.expect.toMatch` `HelloType.expect.toBeTracedBy` `HelloType.expect.toBeTrackedBy` and `HelloType.define` ,
-other methods will not follow this rule.
+Notice, `bind` only works for `HelloType` , `Type` methods will not follow this rule.

 ```js